 —Summary of the Law—

 On January 12, 2006, A-3484/S-2358 was passed and became P.L.
 2005, ch.374. this law gives manufacturing- intensive businesses located in Urban Enterprise Zones (UEZs) and Salem County a complete sales and use tax exemption on energy and utility services purchases.
+In 2017 businesses located in the zones of Bridgeton, Camden, Newark, Plainfield and Trenton are no longer eligible for UEZ benefits including energy/utility exemptions.

 Businesses located in UEZs that employ 250 people or more, with 50 percent employed in a manufacturing process, are eligible for the 7 percent sales tax exemption on energy/utility consumption.
 Businesses in Salem County that employ 50 people or more, of which 50 percent work in manufacturing, are eligible for the tax exemption.